Answered! Jump to accepted answer.

 Is this an exception case that we omit the "à", do you have other similar example?

-This relates to:Visiter vs rendre visite à = To visit a place vs a person -
+This question relates to:French lesson "Visiter vs rendre visite à = To visit a place vs a person"

 Kwiziq language super star